My Homepage

 1. Rest the dough: Allowing the dough to rest for 30 minutes before shaping the rosquillas helps improve its elasticity and results in a lighter texture.

-2. Maintain the oil temperature: When frying the rosquillas, ensure the oil is heated to a consistent temperature (around 350°F/180°C) to achieve even browning and prevent them from becoming greasy.
+2. Maintain the oil temperature: When frying the rosquillas, ensure the oil is at the right temperature (around 350°F/180°C) to achieve even browning and prevent them from becoming greasy.

-3. Glazing technique: Dip the rosquillas into the glaze while they are still warm, as this allows the glaze to adhere better.
+3. Glazing technique: Dip the rosquillas into the glaze while still warm.
+This allows the glaze to adhere better.
 Place them on a wire rack to allow excess glaze to drip off.

 Spanish Rosquillas